 - 2 tablespoon jaggery powder or to taste

 - Heat a heavy-bottomed pan, and add in the urad dal.
 Dry roast on medium flame for 1-2 minutes or till the urad dal starts turning brown.

-- Now, add the peanuts to the pan, along with the sesame seeds and dry red chillies.
+- Now, add the peanuts to the pan, along with the dry red chillies.
 Dry roast on medium flame for 4-5 minutes or until the peanuts turn crisp.
-By this time, the urad dal and sesame seeds will turn nicely brown.
+By this time, the urad dal will turn nicely brown.
 Make sure the flame is on medium, and that you stir the ingredients constantly to ensure there is no burning.
-Add the tamarind at the very end, when the other ingredients are almost done roasting.
-It will turn crisp in about a minute.
+Add the sesame seeds at the very end, when the other ingredients are almost done roasting.
 Switch off gas at this stage.

 - Transfer the roasted ingredients to a plate when done.
 Allow them to cool down fully.

 - When the roasted ingredients have completely cooled down, transfer them to a mixer jar.
 Add in the salt, turmeric powder and jaggery powder.
 Pulse for a couple of seconds, then stop and mix up the ingredients.
 Pulse again for a couple of seconds, then stop and mix.
 Repeat these steps till you get almost fine, just slightly coarse powder, and all the ingredients are well combined together.
 Your Peanut Chutney Powder is ready.

 - Let the Peanut Chutney Powder cool down fully before transferring it to a clean, dry, air-tight bottle.